Get the bonus for workwear and gear

 - Australian visa holder who:

 - has a visa valid for the duration of the apprenticeship or traineeship, allowing for the total volume of learning required to achieve the qualification, including supervised and unsupervised training

 - does not have work or study restrictions

 - is not the primary provisional visa holder of a Skilled/Temporary Skilled Shortage, Business Innovation and Investment, Student/Graduate, Work or Holiday visa, including subclass 489 and 188 visas.

-To check your visa details or for visa information go to the individuals and travellers section on the Australian Government's Department of Home Affairs website.
+To check your visa details or for visa information, go to the Australian Government's Department of Home Affairs website.

 If you are eligible, you will receive the bonus after you submit your training contract with Australian Apprenticeships NT.
 You do not need to submit a separate application.

 The bonus will be paid into your nominated bank account.